What is Fall Formal Recruitment?

 This describes the structured activity of IFC and Panhellenic.
 IFC concludes their activities with JUMP and Panhellenic concludes their program with the Introduction to Panhellenic.
 Please check out the Recruitment Section of this website for details and dates of Fall Formal Recruitment for both fraternities and sororities.

-If you are interested in joining a National Pan-hellenic Council (Divine Nine), Multicultural, Service-based, or Academic-based Greek organization, please browse the Chapter Profiles above and use the contact information provided from these organizations.
+If you are interested in joining a National Pan-hellenic Council (Divine Nine), Unified Greek Council (UGC), or Collective Greek Council (CGC) organization, please browse the Chapter Profiles above and use the contact information provided from these organizations.

 If I don’t participate in formal recruitment, can I still join a chapter?

 Yes.
 There is Informal Recruitment for IFC and Continuous Open Bidding (COB) for Panhellenic the remainder of the academic year.
-Please contact the Unified Greek Council or NPHC (Divine Nine) organizations to get specific recruitment information.
+Please contact the Unified Greek Council, NPHC (Divine Nine), or Collective Greek Council organizations to get specific recruitment information.

 Do I have to go to all recruitment events?
 What if I can’t make it to a recruitment event?